-Two Layers of Tender Olive Oil Cake filled with Lemon Mascarpone Cream.
+Classic Olive Oil Cake filled with Lemon Mascarpone Pastry Cream

-Like olive oil cake, lemon Mascarpone Cream is easy to make.
+Like olive oil cake, Lemon Mascarpone Pastry Cream is easy to make.

-Mascarpone is best known for being the star ingredient in tiramisu.
-It’s like the Italian version of English clotted cream or French crème fraîche – rich and creamy with a slight tang.
+Mascarpone is the star ingredient of many Italian desserts.
+It’s like the Italian version of English clotted cream or French crème fraîche – rich and creamy with a mild tang.

-Mascarpone also similar to cream cheese, especially in consistency.
+Mascarpone is also similar to cream cheese, especially in consistency.
 This is good because depending on where you live, mascarpone can be difficult to find.
-If you want to bake this cake and discover that your local market doesn’t stock mascarpone, just substitute cream cheese.
+If you want to bake this cake and discover that your local market doesn’t stock mascarpone, you can substitute cream cheese.

 The key to using cream cheese instead of mascarpone is to use half as much.
 The flavor of cream cheese is much stronger than mascarpone.
 If you use too much, it becomes the star ingredient, making the filling taste something like cheesecake.
 Not bad, per se, but not what we’re going for here.